 Latin: Felis catus

-Our first cat was a female living somewhere in the area that decided to deliver her babies in a little cupboard in our backyard.
-Since then we always have had one of more cats living with us.
-They are interesting animals with
+Our first cat was a female living somewhere in our area that decided to deliver her babies in a little cupboard in our backyard.
+Since then we always have had one or more cats living with us.
+They are interesting animals, all with

 skinks, geckos and locusts.